jessmcdonald/weather-flow/README.md

 * build project -> in multiple langs if necessary
 * build docker image
 * deploy to staging / prod -> for prod I would suggest to use a canary deployment with the option to rollback all traffic to previous image version in case of any unforeseen issues (i.e. while monitoring errors or app health metrics)

-Pipeline to be built for deployment to prod would be the